continuoustestingmeetup/continuoustestingmeetup.github.io/content/about/_index.md

 ---
 title: "About CTM"
 # meta description
-description: "This is the CTM description and values"
+description: "CTM description and values"
 # save as draft
 draft: false
 ---